scollins47/my-JARVIS/README.md

   - add at least 2 new voice commands a week.
   - add chat bot
   - Figure out how big of a model the pi can take with GPT-NEO / integrate GPT-NEO from mac -> pi
-  - create GUI/visual interface that makes it a bit more non-compsci people friendly
   - create a memory system so that the pi knows who it has talked to (MongoDB on the webserver part, or PI DB)

 ### Thread/Make concurrent: